Melba Moore: Accolades

 In addition to her 1970 Tony Award for Best Performance by a Featured Actress in a Musical for her portrayal of Lutiebelle in Purlie, Moore's music career brought additional accolades.
 She was nominated for a Grammy Award in 1971 for Best New Artist.
 In 1976, she earned another Grammy nomination for Best Rhythm & Blues Vocal Performance - Female for the song "Lean on Me".
 Moore was nominated again for Best Female Rock Vocal Performance in 1986 for "Read My Lips".

 Moore was the 2012 Recipient of the Atlanta Black Theatre Festival Theatre Legend Award.
 She was inducted into the National Rhythm & Blues Hall of Fame on October 4, 2015, in Detroit.
-Moore received the 2015 Sandy Hosey Lifetime Achievement Award during the Artists Music Guild's 2015 AMG Heritage Awards broadcast held on November 14, 2015, in North Carolina.

 On August 10, 2023, Moore received a star on the Hollywood Walk of Fame within the Live Theatre/Live Performance category.

+On April 27, 2026, Moore was inducted into the Atlantic City Walk of Fame presented by, The National R&B Music Society.
+Former WBLS radio personality Debi B. inducted her.
+Tavares, Sister Sledge, Billy Paul, Black Ivory and Roy Ayers were also inducted as part of the 2026 Class.